PROTECT PATIENTS. STOP 340B CUTS!

-Five major drug manufacturers – Eli Lilly, AstraZeneca, Sanofi, Novo Nordisk, and United Therapeutics – have unilaterally stopped providing required 340B discounts when drugs are dispensed at community pharmacies.
-Novartis has stopped providing 340B pricing to hospitals on drugs dispensed at community pharmacies that are more than 40 miles away from the hospitals’ parent sites.
-Merck is threatening similar actions against hospitals that do not hand over patient claims data.
+Six drug manufacturers – Eli Lilly, AstraZeneca, Sanofi, Novo Nordisk, Novartis, and United Therapeutics – unilaterally have stopped providing required 340B discounts when drugs are dispensed at community pharmacies.
+Boehringer Ingelheim is planning to take this action against hospitals starting August 1, 2021.

 These actions are in violation of the 340B statute, which states that manufacturers “must provide” 340B pricing on any eligible drug to any eligible covered entity regardless of how the hospital intends to dispense the drug.

-Without access to 340B discounts, millions of patients could be at risk of losing access to a wide range of services they rely on to stay healthy.
+Without access to 340B discounts, millions of patients are at risk of losing access to a wide range of services they rely on to stay healthy.

-Six national organizations, representing hospitals and pharmacists, along with three 340B hospitals have filed a joint lawsuit demanding prompt action to stop drug companies that are refusing to provide 340B discounts for covered drugs dispensed at community pharmacies.
+Six national organizations representing hospitals and pharmacists, along with three 340B hospitals, filed a joint lawsuit demanding prompt action to stop drug companies that are refusing to provide 340B discounts for covered drugs dispensed at community pharmacies.
 Read the legal complaint.
 A federal court on Feb.
 18 granted the government’s motion to dismiss the lawsuit on procedural grounds but left the door open for the plaintiffs to refile the lawsuit in the future seeking HHS enforcement of the statute.
 Read our statement on the court’s decision.

 - Chicago Tribune - Eli Lilly, other Big Pharma firms are making it harder for low-income patients to get discount drugs under federal program, doctors say